Statement of Intent

 - Staff speaking to parents and carers as and when concerns arise

-- The learning mentor making contact with families whose attendance is below average to try to find ways to improve
+- The Pastoral Support and Family Outreach Officer making contact with families whose attendance is below average to try to find ways to improve

 - The Deputy writing to parents when attendance or punctuality does not improve